LassoSoft/LassoGuide/lasso_guide_source/server/datasource-setup.rst

 Datasource Setup
 ****************

-Lasso 9 Server communicates with data sources using Lasso data source connectors which are modular components configured using the "Datasources" section of Lasso Server Admin.
+Lasso 9 Server communicates with :dfn:`data sources`, which are any type of software mechanism for storing and retrieving data (including databases), using Lasso :dfn:`data source connectors`, which are modular components that translate Lasso requests into commands specific to each data source.
+Connections to data sources, or :dfn:`datasources`, are configured in the "Datasources" section of Lasso Server Admin.
 Lasso 9 Server provides built-in connectors for all of the data sources listed below.

 Most connectors can access data sources that are installed on the same machine as Lasso 9 or on a remote machine.
 Some connectors can only access files on the